jordanthomas/design-system/CONTRIBUTING.md

 #### Running visual regression tests

 1. Start Storybook server or build Storybook docs
    - Start development watch process: `yarn dev`
    - or start server: `yarn storybook:watch`
    - or build static site: `yarn storybook:build`
 1. Build the `current` state from Storybook:
-    - If using the Storybook server (or `yarn dev`): `yarn loki:build-current`
+   - If using the Storybook server (or `yarn dev`): `yarn loki:build-current --configurationFilter local`
-    - If using a built storybook static site: `yarn loki:build-current-static`
+   - If using a built storybook static site: `yarn loki:build-current-static --configurationFilter local`
 1. Compare the `current` to the `reference` state:
    - `yarn test:visual`

 #### Approving visual changes

 1. Run your visual regression tests (see steps above)
 1. Review diffs and ensure everything is looking correct
 1. Approve the changes
    - `yarn loki:approve`

 #### Rebuilding reference images

 You shouldn't have to run these commands unless doing a substantial overhaul to the documentation or changing Loki configuration.
 In most cases simply approving the visual changes after running the tests is sufficient.

 1. Start Storybook server or build Storybook docs
    - Start development watch process: `yarn dev`
    - or start server: `yarn storybook:watch`
    - or build static site: `yarn storybook:build`
 1. Generate `reference` images from the current Storybook state:
-    - If using the Storybook server (or `yarn dev`): `yarn loki:build-reference`
+   - If using the Storybook server (or `yarn dev`): `yarn loki:build-reference --configurationFilter local`
-    - If using a built storybook static site: `yarn loki:build-reference-static`
+   - If using a built storybook static site: `yarn loki:build-reference-static --configurationFilter local`